-Registered organisations must disclose information about remuneration of office holders and payments made to related parties and declared persons or bodies to the Registered Organisations Commission (the ROC) and their members.
-This is called an Officer and related party disclosure statement.
+Registered organisations, branches and officers must disclose information about relevant remuneration and non-cash benefits of office holders and payments made to related parties and declared persons or bodies to the Registered Organisations Commission (the ROC) and their members.
+This is called an officer and related party disclosure statement.

 A template statement is available to assist organisations with making these disclosures.

 What to disclose